ubern-mia/pyradise/docs/reference/pyradise.data.rst

-Additionally to the image data and the transform tape, a :class:`~pyradise.data.image.SegmentationImage` contains information about the :class:`~pyradise.data.organ.Organ` segmented on the image and the :class:`~pyradise.data.rater.Rater` who generated the segmentations / contours.
+Additionally to the image data and the transform tape, a :class:`~pyradise.data.image.SegmentationImage` contains information about the :class:`~pyradise.data.organ.Organ` segmented on the image and the :class:`~pyradise.data.annotator.Annotator` who generated the segmentations / contours.
 By design, each :class:`~pyradise.data.image.SegmentationImage` instance should contain a single organ / label to allow for simple processing.
 As explained earlier this is not a hard constraint and can be circumvented in appropriate cases such as for example if one needs to output multi-label segmentations.